DavidCramer/plugin-groups/readme.txt

 1. Easy to use UI for creating and managing filter groups.
 2. The filter groups added to the Plugin Page.
+2. Presets makes common plugins easier

 == Changelog ==

+= 1.1.3 =
+Made editing of Group names more obvious.
+Added Export and Import to easily share configs between sites Added Presets for WooCommerce, Easy Digital Downloads, Ninja Forms and Gravity Forms.
+Added Filter `plugin-groups-get-presets` to allow other plugins to register thier own preset groups Added Keyword Grouping.
+This allows you to add keywords to a group and will automatically add plugins that match

 = 1.0.3 =
 Added a notice to confirming saved changes.